overextended/overextended.github.io/docs/ox_lib/Interface/Client/context.md

 `title` - Every menu must have a title.
 `menu` - Menu identifier - if defined there will be a back arrow next to the menu title that will take you to the menu you defined.
+`onExit` - Function that will be ran when the user closes their context menu with ESC.
 `options` - Contains all the clickable menu items.
 `item` - Defined as a key, can be empty if you don't want it to do anything.
 `item/title` - If not using keys then sets the title for the button.